Ah, the Facebook cover photo. Your personal billboard. Your first impression. Your chance to shine.

 Best in class for: Inclusive imagery

 If you’re not familiar, Livestrong works to improve the lives of people living with cancer – a mission their Facebook cover photo perfectly reflects.
-One look, and the pop of yellow on a black-and-white palette tells you exactly where to look: Survivor.
+One look, and the pop of translucent yellow, orange, and blue over a collage of survivor photos is inspiring.
+The eye is drawn to the opaque blue semicircle in the corner that shares an important and inspiring message: “You deserve a better today.”
 Because, Livestrong wants people to know that they’re not alone, that they can fight their cancer, and that they can survive.
 And this image illustrates that perfectly.

 Best in class for: Strong sense of purpose

-Another video entrant to our list, Mashable uses repeating video – it’s on a continuous loop – to catch your attention (and keep it, hopefully).
-Not only is the motion attention-getting, but the simple and cool colors flow well, creating a sense of calm.
-You want to stop and watch THIS video.
-And that’s exactly what Mashable is trying to demonstrate, given that the brand reports on digital news and innovations – a busy field with a lot of competition.
+Mashable uses a modern, sleek geometric design in bold contrasting blues, bright yellow, and white to catch your attention (and keep it, hopefully).
+Not only is the modern design attention-getting, but the simple and cool colors flow well and create an appealing visual contrast.
+Mashable reports on digital news and innovations – a busy field with a lot of competition – and this Facebook cover photo conveys that sense of modern technology innovation well.

 Bearing a striking resemblance to BelleSoleil.com’s cover photo – wending, unending paths do something to our collective imagination! – Blueways Ireland does an excellent job at evoking a sense of wanderlust.
-In addition to being a striking photo, the company uses a type of banner cover photo, which Facebook users can cycle through: It tells a continuing story, while inspiring travelers to go, go, go – and be the only people on this lovely Irish path.
+In addition to being a striking photo, the company highlights one of the many activities travelers can enjoy.
+And what could be more peaceful than a relaxing kayaking trip with this breathtaking scenic backdrop?

 38. Natalie Foss